 How can we shift from mindless to mindful, from reactive to proactive?
 Having that intention is a great first step, but it is not enough.
 Why?
 Because we bump into many obstacles, starting with human nature.
 So it really helps to understand the obstacles, so we can be responsive rather than reactive to the challenges of life.

-This site provides many resources for proactive mindfulness.
+This site provides resources for proactive mindfulness, including a podcast and a blog.
 But first, in case this all feels a little abstract to you, here is a concrete example.
 This 30-send video shows why, for some of us, “listening” has a bad connotation.
 It’s good to understand why, and to see how things can be different.

 It’s not so much about “listening” as it is about the nature of the relationship: